3 Tips to Overcome Public Speaking Anxiety

 When I started preaching and teaching in 1999, I was scared to death.
-I shook so badly, people could see my legs moving.
-My face would turn red and I couldn’t hold my notes in my hands because of my hands shaking.
+I shook so badly that people could see my legs moving.
+My face would turn red, and I couldn’t hold my notes in my hands because my hands shook.
 I thought I was going to faint from fear.

 I preach a few times each year and teach bible study every week.
 Preaching and teaching have taught me a lot about public speaking.
 I’ll share three of the lessons here.

 One of the biggest mistakes novice speakers make is trying not to be nervous.
 It’s ok to be nervous.
 It’s even ok to tell the audience that you’re nervous.
 Being nervous is normal when you’re doing something unfamiliar.
 Take a few deep breaths and speak.
 Take your time.
 Use your notes.
 And be confident that you have a valuable message to convey to the audience.
 You have something they need, so give it to them.